bisdn/bisdn.github.io/setup/setup_standalone.md

 Run the following scripts on the whitebox switch to configure the local or remote usage:

 ### Local baseboxd controller
-`./basebox-change-config -l baseboxd` where the default OpenFlow port `6653` is used.
+`basebox-change-config -l baseboxd` where the default OpenFlow port `6653` is used.

+### Local Ryu controller
+BISDN Linux allows you also to use [Ryu][Ryu] as controller.
+To use Ryu as controller:
+`basebox-change-config -l ryu-manager ryu.app.ofctl_rest` the last argument is the Ryu application (if you have a file for a custom application, please use the absolute path to the application file).

 ### Remote controller
-`./basebox-change-config -r 172.16.10.10 6653` where the IP-address and port must point to the remote controller
+`basebox-change-config -r 172.16.10.10 6653` where the IP-address and port must point to the remote controller

 ## Verify your configuration